ChristianFrisson/HAPI/README.md

   - EntactAPI.
 Needed to compile with support for devices from Entact.
 Included with the windows distrubition of HAPI.
 See http://www.entactrobotics.com/ for more info.
   - Virtuose API.
 Needed to compile with support for devices from Haption.
-Included with the windows distrubition of HAPI.
+Included with the windows distribution of HAPI.
 See www.haption.com for more info.
   - SimballMedical API.
 Needed for the SimballHapticsDevice class.
-Included with the windows distrubition of HAPI.
+Included with the windows distribution of HAPI.
 See http://www.g-coder.com for more info.
     Note that this is not really a haptics device at the moment.
   - Quanser API.
 Needed to compile with support for Quanser devices.
     See www.quanser.com for more info.